-According to Dr. Daniel Andersen, PhD, associate professor of Agricultural and Biosystems Engineering at Iowa State University, there is about $24 worth of nutrients in 1,000 gallons of dairy manure.
-“It has lots of potential value but it’s got to get to the right field at the right time and in the right amount,” he said. … Continue reading Andersen: Manure is valuable, should be treated like fertilizer
+According to Daniel Andersen, assistant professor of agricultural and biosystems engineering at Iowa State University, there is about $24 worth of nutrients in 1,000 gallons of dairy manure.
+“It has lots of potential value but it’s got to get to the right field at the right time and in the right amount,” he said.
+“There might … Continue reading Andersen: Manure is valuable, should be treated like fertilizer

 Hydrogen sulfide gas is a serious issue in and around barns with liquid manure storage.
 The decomposition of organic matter in manure results in the release of several gases: ammonia, carbon dioxide, methane and hydrogen sulfide among them.
 Most of the time these gases are emitted at low levels, but any time manure is being agitated … Continue reading Pit gases pose a danger in beef barns

 Better distribution of manure nitrogen can help reduce the need to apply supplemental N as sidedressing in spring, thus resulting in cost savings and water quality benefits.

 Dan Andersen, an ag engineer at Iowa State University, said between 25 and 30 percent of nitrogen, phosphorus and potassium needs are provided through manure usage.
 “We have plenty of room for more,” he told producers at the Iowa Pork Congress here Jan.
 25.

 When Iowans talk about water quality, they sometimes think the major problem is manure.
 “I’m a big fan of the nutrient reduction strategy,” says Iowa State University Extension Agricultural Engineer Dan Andersen.
 “I’m not a big fan of when people call it the manure reduction strategy.”
 Andersen was one of the speakers at a manure management workshop … Continue reading Andersen: Workshop offers insight on water quality issues